ALASKA HEAD START PROGRAMS

 Tribal Government representing approximately 30,000 Tlingit and Haida Indians worldwide.
 Tlingit and Haida Head Start is a free federal program for preschool children from low-income families that promotes school readiness by enhancing their cognitive, social and emotional development.
 Serving 10 Southeast Alaska Communities.

-Chugachmiut is the Tribal consortium created to promote self-determination to the seven Native communities of the Chugach Region.
+hugachmiut is the Tribal consortium created to promote self-determination to the seven Native communities of the Chugach Region.
 We provide health and social services, education and training, and technical assistance in a way which is acceptable to Native cultural values and tradition in order to enhance the well-being of our people by continuing to strengthen the tribes and increase self-determination opportunities for community operated tribal programs.
-Serving Nanwalek, Port Graham and Seldovia.
+We serve children and their families in Nanwalek (Head Start and Early Head Start) and Port Graham (Head Start).

 The Clare Swan Early Head Start/Child Care Program is a partnership between Cook Inlet Tribal Council and Anchorage Vineyard Family Resource Center.
 As a tribal grantee, our program serves 72 infants/toddlers and their families.
 We have a priority for enrolling Alaska Native/American Indian families currently enrolled in TANF or on Child Care Assistance.
 Our child care partner, Anchorage Vineyard Family Resource Center does require child care tuition.